 Believe it or not, you can learn a lot about someone by playing a card game with them—like where they fall on the sportsmanship spectrum, for example.
 Plus, a little friendly competition will bring both entertainment and excitement to the table.

-9. Have a Virtual Wine Tasting Experience
+9. Go Wine Tasting

-10. See a Virtual Comedy Show
+10. See a Comedy Show

 11. Go on a Boat Ride